Residency Program Staff

 - Dr. John W. Weigel, Professor and board certified by the ABU, specializes in general urology seeing patients for prostatitis, UTIs, and ED.
 He has served on the urology faculty for three decades and has extensive clinical experience.
 He is an outstanding teacher and resident advocate.
 He is a prior recipient of the Gold Cane Award from the American Urological Association for his outstanding lifetime achievements in Urology.
 The John W. Weigel Professorship in Urology was completed two years ago and an investiture ceremony was held in February 2007 to name Dr. Holzbeierlein as the John W. Weigel Professor.

-- Dr. Tomas L. Griebling, Associate Professor, Vice-Chair, and Associate Program Director, is the only fellowship-trained female and geriatric urology specialist in the Midwest.
+- Dr. Tomas L. Griebling, Professor, Vice-Chair, and Program Director, is the only fellowship-trained female and geriatric urology specialist in the Midwest.
 He completed a two-year fellowship in female urology, geriatric urology, and urodynamics as an AFUD/AUA Health Services Research Scholar at the University of Iowa.
 He is board certified by the ABU.
 He was honored to have been named a Kemper Fellow, a distinction given to the outstanding mentor and educator at the University of Kansas.
-He has recently been chosen to receive the John P. Wolf Distinguished Professorship in Urology.
-His investiture ceremony will be held in April 2008.
+He received the John P. Wolf Distinguished Professorship in Urology.
+His investiture ceremony was held in April 2008.
 Dr. Griebling is a nationally recognized expert in geriatrics and serves on multiple national committees and has published extensively on his area of expertise.

 - Dr. Joshua Broghammer, Assistant Professor and American Board of Urology certified, joined the program in August 2008.
 Dr. Broghammer earned both his undergraduate and medical degrees from the University of Iowa.
 He then completed his urology residency from Wayne State University at the Detroit Medical Center in Detroit, Michigan.
 Prior to joining the faculty at the University of Kansas, he completed a fellowship in trauma and genitourinary reconstruction at the University of Washington's Harborview Medical Center in Seattle, Washington.
 Dr. Broghammer's specialized interest is genitourinary reconstruction.
 He holds teaching appointments at the University of Kansas Hospital and also at Truman Medical Center.